Columbia Basin Trust Arts and Culture Grant Programs

 I received funding last year / a couple of years ago.
 Am I eligible to apply again?

-Yes, you can apply for funding to support a new project, as long as your previous project is either completed, or on track for completion, and your reporting is not in arrears.
+Yes, you can apply for funding to support a new project, as long as your previous project is either completed, or on track for completion, and your reporting is not late.

 I received funding for a project that I have completed.
 If I want to undertake this same type of project again, is it eligible for funding?